Clubface control is key for consistent ball flight.

 AFTER – Better wrist control, improved distance and accuracy.
 Path went from -7 to +2 and speed went up 6 mph with a seven iron.

-You can set biofeedback for any wrist angle range that you wish.
+You can set HackMotion biofeedback for any wrist angle range that you wish.

 Step 1: Measure wrist extension at the top.
 If wrist extension at the top is much higher than your address extension this might be an area to work on.

-Step 2: Set the biofeedback range you desire.
+Step 2: Set the biofeedback range you want.
 Setting the range for 0-30 degrees of extension will give you real-time feedback sound when you are in that range.
-Most tour pros usually are within this 0-30 degree range at the top.
+Most tour pros we measure usually are within this 0-30 degree range at the top.